fbpx

 Here is a fantastic opportunity to stimulate your clinical practice and enhance your career.
 This comprehensive 8-day program provides clinicians with intensive tuition in an integrated and clinically reasoned evidence informed approach to manual therapy of the peripheral joints.
 This program has been held in many countries around the world for 25 years.

-Manual Concepts’ highly qualified musculoskeletal physiotherapists, Dr. Vaidas Stalioraitis and Grant MacKay, are the educators on this course that was originally developed by Dr. Kim Robinson and Dr. Toby Hall.
+Manual Concepts’ highly qualified musculoskeletal physiotherapists, including Dr. Vaidas Stalioraitis and Grant MacKay, are the educators on this course that was originally developed by Dr. Kim Robinson and Dr. Toby Hall.
 The Manual Concepts team have taught manual therapy at an advanced postgraduate level for many years.
 Vaidas, Kim & Toby are Specialist Musculoskeletal Physiotherapists and have been award Fellow of the Australian College of Physiotherapists.
 Read more about us.

 The primary aim of the program is to integrate joint, muscle/tendon and neural tissue systems to provide a comprehensive approach to the management of peripheral neuromusculoskeletal pain disorder.
 The syllabus is grounded in a bio-psychosocial approach to managing musculoskeletal disorders, which incorporates a range of manual therapy and exercise concepts.
 Of special interest will be clinical practice, emphasizing clinical examination, evaluation, interpretation, differential diagnosis and therefore classification and treatment.
 Management is individualised to ensure patients are amenable to physical treatments including manual therapy and exercise.
 The aim is to address movement and motor control impairments, as well as neural tissue pain disorders.
 Screening for negative prognostic factors will also be taught as it is important to screen out patients unsuitable for manual therapy and exercise.